FIWARE/tutorials.Getting-Started/README.md

 If a reference to the supplied data is supplied, it is possible to return short name data and limit responses to a specific `type` of data.
 For example, the request below returns the data of all `Building` entities within the context data.
-Use of the `type` parameter limits the response to `Building` entities only, use of the `options=keyValues` query parameter reduces the response down to standard JSON-LD.
+Use of the `type` parameter limits the response to `Building` entities only, use of the `format=simplified` query parameter reduces the response down to standard JSON-LD.

 #### 6️⃣ Request: